IamDrowsy/ebenbild/README.md

 ```clojure
 (like {:Type (like-one :simple :complex))
 ```
-returns a predicate thet matches every map that has a `:Type` key with either `:simple` or `:complex` as the value.
+returns a predicate that matches every map that has a `:Type` key with either `:simple` or `:complex` as the value.

 Because `like-one/like-all` are functions (unlike clojure.core `or/and`) you can